private beta · waitlist open

 How is this different from a code-review tool?

 Code-review tools show you what changed in this PR.
-Clew shows you what your system is, accumulated over every PR — and what it was a month ago, and why it changed.
+Backthread shows you what your system is, accumulated over every PR — and what it was a month ago, and why it changed.
 Different temporal slice, different question.

 Do you read or store my code?